ocdtrekkie/HAController/README.md

 * modNanoprobes supports data collection from [ocdtrekkie/nanoprobes](https://github.com/ocdtrekkie/nanoprobes).
 * modPihole checks the status API of a Pi-hole on the network.
 * modPing handles checks for the Internet and other devices on the network.
+* modRoku handles interactions with Roku devices on the network.
 * modSpeech contains speech synthesis code.
 * modStreamDeck uses an Elgato Stream Deck as a control console.
-* modSync will be able to exchange messages from a central web server.
+* modSync allows control from remote devices over XRF Sync.
 * modWolframAlpha can request general knowledge from Wolfram Alpha's API.
 * modZWave will handle Z-Wave home automation devices.